 Freedom of Public Expression

 Lebanon Valley College is committed to providing an environment where issues can be publicly discussed and explored.
 The freedom to exchange views publicly is essential to the life of the College.
-In order to provide an atmosphere in which open communication can occur without disrupting the academic mission or the daily functions of the College, the College is introducing this policy which shall govern all forms of public expression activity including campus meetings and forums, public demonstrations, public speeches, and the distribution and/ or posting of written materials carried out in connection with these activities.
+In order to provide an atmosphere in which open communication can occur without disrupting the academic mission or the daily functions of the College, this policy which shall govern all forms of public expression of ideas and information, including campus demonstrations, speakers, and the distribution and/ or posting of written materials.

 Lebanon Valley College affords all members of the College community (defined as currently enrolled students, currently employed members of the faculty, administration, and staff, and officially recognized student, faculty, administrative, or staff organizations) substantial privileges with respect to freedom of speech and expression.
 The College encourages a balanced approach in all communications and the inclusion of contrary points of view.
 This freedom, however, is subject to reasonable restrictions of time, place, and manner so that the activities do not intrude on or interfere with the academic mission and daily functions of the College, or with other rights of members of the College community as defined under College policy.

 Basic Principles of Free Expression